uwgbrm-feedback/uwgbrm-verts/README.md

 # uwgbrm-verts
-Issue tracking for UWGBRM vertebrate data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UWGBRM vertebrates data in the VertNet and other data portals.
+This data set corresponds to GBIF data set XXXX.